WebAssembly/spec/spectec/test-prose/TEST.md

   c.
 Pop all values val'* from the top of the stack.
   d.
 Pop the current LABEL_ context from the stack.
   e.
 Push the values val^n to the stack.
   f.
-Execute the instruction instr'*.
+Execute the sequence instr'*.
 4. Else:
   a.
 Pop all values val* from the top of the stack.
   b.
 If (n_u1 >= 1), then: